APNewsBreak: Feds share watchlist with 1,400 private groups

 The government’s admission that it shares the list so broadly comes after years of insistence that the list is generally not shared with the private sector.

-Gadier Abbas, a lawyer with the Council on American-Islamic Relations, which has filed a constitutional challenge to the government’s use of the watchlist, called the government’s admission shocking.
+Gadeir Abbas, a lawyer with the Council on American-Islamic Relations, which has filed a constitutional challenge to the government’s use of the watchlist, called the government’s admission shocking.

 “We’ve always suspected there was private-sector dissemination of the terror watchlist, but we had no idea the breadth of the dissemination would be so large,” Abbas said.

-Note: This story has corrected the spelling Gadeir Abbas’ first name.